oimilo/suna/apps/mobile/APP_STORE_COPY.md

 #AI #Productivity #AIWorker #Automation

 ### LinkedIn Launch Post
-We're thrilled to announce the launch of Kortix for iOS! 🎉
+We're thrilled to announce the launch of Milo for iOS! 🎉

-Kortix is your super AI worker that creates real deliverables directly from your mobile device.
-Unlike traditional chatbots that just respond, Kortix creates actual work products you can use immediately.
+Milo is your super AI worker that creates real deliverables directly from your mobile device.
+Unlike traditional chatbots that just respond, Milo creates actual work products you can use immediately.

-What you can create with Kortix:
+What you can create with Milo:
 ✅ AI Slides & Presentations
 ✅ AI Spreadsheets & Data Analysis
 ✅ AI Documents & Reports